The Crochet "Why" Behind Your Work: Aligning Your Passion with Your Business Strategy

 Action Steps: Prompts for Discovering Your Specific Creative Business "Why"

-Let's now talk about some questions and pointers to help you discover your own powerful, unique "why" for your creative business:
+Let's now talk about some questions and pointers to help you discover your own powerful, unique "why" for your creative business - regardless of if it’s a crochet business or another creative hobby you may have into the future:

 Example, "I make personalized pet portraits because I believe every pet owner deserves to capture the unique soul of their beloved companion in a lasting memory."